Understanding and Mitigating the Uncertainty in Zero-Shot Translation: Introduction

-We conduct experiments on the widely used {\bf balanced} OPUS data and another {\bf unbalanced} data that are built from the WMT tasks.
-Experimental results show that our approaches significantly improve zero-shot translation performance and remedy the beam search degradation problem over strong MNMT baselines.
-Extensive analyses demonstrate that our approaches successfully reduce the ratios of off-target translations from more than 20\% to as low as 3.1\%.
+Experimental results across different MNMT scenarios show that our approaches significantly improve zero-shot translation performance over strong MNMT baselines.
+Extensive analyses demonstrate that our approaches successfully reduce the ratios of off-target translations from more than 20\% to as low as 1.1\%.

-\paragraph{Contributions} The main contributions of our work are listed as follows: \begin{itemize}[leftmargin=10pt] \item We establish that zero-shot translation suffers from serious beam search degradation problem due to off-target issues. \item We identify two language uncertainties, namely extrinsic data uncertainty and intrinsic model uncertainty, which are responsible for the off-target issues in zero-shot translation. \item We propose two lightweight and effective approaches to mitigate the off-target issues, without altering the model architectures and training objectives. \end{itemize}
+{\bf \em Contributions} The main contributions of our work are listed as follows: \begin{itemize}[leftmargin=10pt] \item We identify two uncertainties, namely extrinsic data uncertainty and intrinsic model uncertainty, which are responsible for the off-target issues in zero-shot translation. \item We propose two effective approaches to mitigate the off-target issues, which introduce no or only marginal additional computational cost. \end{itemize}

+The rest of the paper is organized as follows: We first introduce the background of multilingual translation and off-target translation, existing working, as well as the experimental setup in Section~\ref{sec-backgound}; Then in Section~\ref{sec_ana}, we present poor zero-shot performance of well-trained MNMT models due to off-target issues; In Section~\ref{sec:data-uncertainty} and Section~\ref{sec:model-uncertainty}, we identify two uncertainties that are responsible for the off-target issues, i.e., extrinsic data uncertainty and intrinsic model uncertainty, as well as the corresponding mitigating methods; Next, in Section~\ref{sec:main}, we empirically evaluate the effectiveness of the proposed methods; Finally, we review the previous work related to ours in Section~\ref{sec-related}.